FAQs

 The Museum is not responsible for any unsolicited submissions.
 Due to the large number of submissions, it may take up to one year to review your materials.
 Please do not call the Museum to inquire about the status of your submission.
 We do not guarantee a response but will be in contact with you if we are interested in your work.

-How can I find out the value of a work of art, its provenance, or attribution?
+How do I find out the value of a work of art or other interesting object that I own?

 Telepraisal